GuanceCloud/datakit/internal/export/doc/en/inputs/proxy.md

 - OS: macOS Ventura 13
 - HTTP(s) server: A simple HTTP(s) server that route on `POST /v1/write/:category`, and response 200 immediately.
 - Client: POST a text file about 170KB(*metric.data*) to the server.
-- Proxy: Started a Proxy input(on `http://localhost:19530`) within a local Datakit
+- Proxy: Started a Proxy input(on `http://localhost:19530`) within a local DataKit
 - Jobs: 16 clients, each POST 100 requests

 The command seems like this: